Graphic assets

 Two critical details are wrong in this design:

 The handlebar.
-A racer has many miles to cover, so attaching a hot spa stone instead of a curved handlebar to his bicycle would be a very sophisticated form of torture.
+A racer has many miles to cover, so attaching a hot spa stone instead of a curved handlebar to his bicycle would be a very sophisticated torture.
 A curved (or drop) handlebar has many variations, but they all look more or less the same in a simplified version – curved.

 Jokes aside, this is a decent city bike design, but not a racing one.
 I had to check 3 times if I sent the right reference.
 Perhaps the guy just sent me one of his old designs and got an easy $5.